kippisone/express-server/README.md

 	            A String is interpreted as the log file path.
 	            (Default: <baseDir>/log/request.log).
 Request logging is disabled
 	            by default
+	apiInfo    Enables api info.
+Set a path where the infos should be shown

 ##Setting up env configurations